-Milestone courses (shown in bold in the recommended course sequence) identify critical courses for timely progress and the semester in which the course should be completed for on-time graduation.
+Milestone courses (shown in bold in the recommended course sequence) identify critical courses for timely progress and the semester in which the course should be completed for which the course should be course grades less on-time graduation.
 Milestone course grades less than a 2.0 (C) should be discussed with an advisor.